catfoodkc/pwgen-tkinter/README.md

 # pwgen-tkinter
-password generator with tkinter GUI. practice.
+password generator with GUI made with tkinter. practice.

 # how to install
 it's a basic python script. download python 3.9 if you don't have it already, double click the file, and you're all set.